nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 #### 4.5.1.
 Set Up the Unit Test Environment

 **Create the stub Tester class:**
-Do the following in directory `Ref/MathSender`:
+Do the following in the directory `Ref/MathSender`:

 1. Run `mkdir -p test/ut` to create the directory where the unit tests will reside.